 And everybody in between.

-And because we are dedicated to providing the hockey industry with the best programs and education available (and not just one particular group), we needed to adapt and create programs that are most suitable for each and every player out there.
+We are dedicated to providing the hockey industry with the best programs and education available for ALL hockey players, so, we needed to adapt and create programs that are most suitable for each and every player out there.

 If you train a youth athlete the same way you train a Men’s League player, you’re confusing the hierarchy of priorities on what is going to create the most meaningful impact on hockey performance at those different stages of life.

-Today, I want to clear up the confusion for some of you who may want to train like a hockey player but are still unsure what program to pick and what is going to best suit your current needs.
+In this article, I want to clear up the confusion for some of you who may want to train like a hockey player but are still unsure of what program to pick and what is going to best suit your current needs and schedule.

-This blog is not meant to be read in its entirety, simply scroll down and find the statement that best matches you.
+This page is not meant to be read in its entirety, simply scroll down and find the statement that best matches you.

-The standout “No-Brainer” option to me is the brand-new VIP All-Access membership we have here at Hockey Training.
-This is undeniably the best product offer we have and is suitable for every single person reading this blog right now.
+The standout “No-Brainer” option to me is the Hockey Skills Accelerator package we have here at Hockey Training.
+This is undeniably the best product offer we have and is suitable for every single person reading this right now.

 Because it includes every single program we have ever created.
 Meaning, no matter who you are or where you’re at right now, there is a program available for you that’s going to suit your needs in the VIP members area.

-The value that’s packed into that member’s area is easily worth $5000+, and that’s not even including the bonuses of being a VIP member such as being a part of a monthly Q/A with Coach Garner to get your personal questions professionally answered, getting access to new content earlier then everyone else, receiving VIP-only exclusive performance hacks, access to the complete library at Hockey Training TV (that’s on top of receiving every single program here at Hockey Training), and access to the secret Facebook group we have created for VIP members only for continued support directly from myself and Kevin.
+The value that’s packed into that member’s area is easily worth $10,000+, and that’s not even including the bonuses of being a VIP Skills Accelerator member such as being a part of a video monthly Q/A with Coach Garner to get your personal questions professionally answered, getting access to new content earlier than everyone else, receiving VIP-only exclusive performance hacks, access to the complete library at Hockey Training TV (that’s on top of receiving every single program here at Hockey Training), and access to the Hockey Training Community we have created for VIP members-only for continued support directly from us.